 Firstly you must get good instruction.
 You will absolutely find this here at Blue Foot.
 Secondly and even more importantly is your attitude and how you continue to dive once we have set you on the right path.
 Be assured (health issues aside) that if you have an accident on a rebreather it will be your fault.
 There are no rebreather failures that cannot be predicted and you should have the skill and knowledge to recognize and remedy them all.

 If you are interested in purchasing a rebreather, obtaining training or coming on an expedition with your unit please e mail or call us and we will be happy to talk to you about the options.
-OC divers are of course welcome on our expeditions!
+OC divers are of course welcome on our boats and trips.

 There is not a simple answer.
 There are many good rebreathers each with their own pro’s and cons, The unit you should purchase will depend on a number of thing including what you want to do and how much you can spend.
 Below is an article I first wrote 7 years ago, I have updated it some so hopefully this will aid you in answering this question.

 Andrew Driver, January 2001Rebreathers are a contentious subject!
 There are certain groups and individuals who believe rebreathers are inherently dangerous.
 Others including myself believe they are safer for deep dives than Open Circuit (OC) far more fun, logistically easier and the future of diving.
 In my opinion, OC is dead for technical diving and rebreathers will be the SCUBA of choice for nearly all technical and many recreational divers.
 It may be another 10 or 15 years before general acceptance, but it will happen.
 If you are one of the growing numbers considering a rebreather purchase then read on because Rebreathers have arrived!
 There are simply too many advantages.

 - Gas efficiency,

 - Deco efficiency,